itplr-kosit/validator/docs/api.md

 The three defined states are:

-1. `ACCEPTABLE` i.e. the recommendation is to accept input based on the evaluation of the overall validation.
+1. `ACCEPTABLE` i.e. the recommendation is to accept VInput based on the evaluation of the overall validation.
-1. `REJECT` i.e. the recommendation is to reject input based on the evaluation of the overall validation.
+1. `REJECT` i.e. the recommendation is to reject VInput based on the evaluation of the overall validation.
 1. `UNDEFINED` i.e. the evaluation of the overall validation could not be computed (overall processing is incomplete)

 The accept recommendation is based on either: